Please take a look at some of the many exciting programs and the people involved that make up our St. David’s Fellowship.

 Annual Potluck BBQ

 You bring your meat (or other entree) and grill it up in the Rectory yard!
 We even supply the grills!
-The Stewardship Commission arranges for salads, sides, sides and soft drinks (you’re welcome to bring adult beverages).
+The Stewardship Commission arranges for salads, sides, dessert, and soft drinks (you’re welcome to bring adult beverages).
 A great annual social event!

 “Foyer,” according to the dictionary, is an entrance or welcoming area for meeting and greeting.
 The mission of the Foyer Groups at St. David’s is to provide small group fellowship so that people can become better acquainted.
 Each year, groups of three to five couples or family groups rotate meeting in members’ homes or the parish hall for a simple meal.
 The main course is provided by the host of the month, with the other group members providing the remaining courses.
 These communal meals provide an intimate venue for establishing or deepening relationships.
 If you can’t commit to being a regular participant, which includes hosting or co-hosting one dinner, then sign on the “Guest” list, and one of our hosts will invite you for a specific date.